Beautiful Now

 "Beautiful Now" is a song by Russian-born German musician Zedd from his second studio album, True Colors (2015), featuring vocals from American singer-songwriter Jon Bellion.
 It was written by Zedd, Bellion, Antonina Armato, David Jost, Tim James and Desmond Child.
 The song was released on 13 May 2015 as the album's second single.
 The song was commercially successful and has been featured on a number of worldwide music charts.

 Background

 On 8 May 2015, as part of his True Colors promotional campaign, Zedd premiered "Beautiful Now" at the Shedd Aquarium in Chicago, Illinois.
 Five days later, he announced that he would release the song onto iTunes at 9:00 PM PST.
-A few hours prior to its release, he tweeted the lyrics from the song's beat break: "BAH BAH BAH BABABAH BAH BAH BABABAH BAH BAH BAH BABABAH BABABABA".
 The official audio for the song was uploaded to Zedd's YouTube channel at that same time.

 Composition

 "Beautiful Now" is a progressive house song with influences of dance-pop written in the key of D major.
 It runs at 128 BPM.
+A few hours prior to its release, he tweeted the lyrics from the song's beat break: "BAH BAH BAH BABABAH BAH BAH BABABAH BAH BAH BAH BABABAH BABABABA".